 Where to Rent a Car in Dublin

 We rented the car from downtown Dublin’s EuropCar location, one of the cheaper car rental companies, on average.
-Momondo is great for searching to see which websites offer the best deals on given dates- just remember that there are frequently additional fees with all car rental companies.
 City center locations can be a great option if you don’t need to pick up your car from the airport.
-You probably don’t want a car while you’re in Dublin anyway, as it’s generally more hassle than it’s worth.
-Uber is prevalent and cheap, if you’re not already using the service, sign up here and receive $20 credit!
+You don’t need a car while you’re in Dublin anyway, as it’s generally more hassle than it’s worth.
+Uber is prevalent and cheap, if you’re not already using the service, sign up for it.

 Where to Stay to see the Cliffs of Moher?